Markov chains and hitting times for error accumulation in quantum circuits: Simulations

 \subsubsection{Pauli and Clifford channel errors}

 We consider two kinds of error models: Pauli channels and Clifford channels.
 For the Pauli channel model, let the probability that no noise occurs be $ \mathbb{P}(\Lambda=I)=1-r$, and the probabilities of every noise type occurring be $ \mathbb{P}(\Lambda=X)= \mathbb{P}(\Lambda=Y)= \mathbb{P}(\Lambda=Z)=r/3 $, where $ r\in [0, 1] $.
 For the Clifford channel model, let the probability of no noise occurring be $ \mathbb{P}(\Lambda=I)=1-r$, and the probabilities of every other gate type occurring equal $ r/23 $.
 In \refFigure{fig_randomized_benchmaring} the parameter $ r $ is set to $ 1/100 $.
 Two error thresholds $ \delta $ are considered: $ \delta=1/10 $ (a, c, and d) and $ \delta=1/5 $ (b).
 The insets show the influence of parameter $ r $ on the probability of error in \eqref{eqn:Random_circuits__Distribution} and the probability of maximum error in \eqref{eqn:Random_circuits__Maximum} at time $ t=100 $.
 The results in \refFigure{fig_randomized_benchmaring} illustrate the theoretical results for the probability of error \eqref{eqn:Random_circuits__Distribution}, the expectation of the trace distance, and the probability of maximum error \eqref{eqn:Random_circuits__Maximum}, and their validity is supported by these simulations. \refFigure{fig_randomized_benchmaring} also illustrates that different error models lead to different error accumulation behaviors.
+The two sample curves in \refFigure{fig_randomized_benchmaring}a and \refFigure{fig_randomized_benchmaring}b (the solidly drawn step functions) show the trace distance $ D_t $ between the faultless state $ \rho_t $ and the faulty state $ \sigma_t $ in two independent randomized benchmarking experiments.
+The dashed lines indicate our fits of \eqref{equ:error_depolarizing_channel} to the sample average of the numerical data.
+Note that the numerical sample average of the trace distance in \refFigure{fig_randomized_benchmaring}a can be fitted perfectly -- this is because under the present assumptions, the trace distance here is in fact geometrically distributed.
+The case depicted in \refFigure{fig_randomized_benchmaring}b is however different and does not satisfy a simple geometric distribution, and we can see that the traditional fit method disagrees in the limit.
+This is because we are dealing with two different error models.